 This is a tiny weir with a small chute that’s easy to shoot.
-Hardest part is seeing the entrance as its not always clear.
-If you swim it’s an easy shallow put in mid river.
+The hardest part is seeing the entrance as its not always clear.
+If you swim it’s an easy shallow put in mid-river.

 This is a much talked about obstacle.
 I am not qualified to discuss this I have not successfully shot it.
 But here is the theory.
 Line up with the arrow on the bridge.
 This will drop you into a lateral stopper wave and this is where one can get into hassle.
 Head up and look fwd and let the boat do the work while staying central the boat.
 The rapid thereafter is no more challenging than any other rapid on the river.
 Stay river right.
 Conventional wisdom is stay super right but I don’t thinks its necessary.
 The second half of the rapid is much steeper and here it gets interesting.
 Definitely be river right.
 The bottom drop is into a big stopper with a second decent stopper right behind it.
 Paddle into the drop with purpose so you can punch both stoppers.
 Angle the boat slightly back to the centre of the river so you hit the stoppers square on.
-If you swim its no big deal as there are life guards and a big pool.
+If you swim its no big deal as there are lifeguards and a big pool.
 There is second rapid further down but you should be able to get your self sorted before then.
-This video from Dave Macloud covers this section very well.

 Most folks will say the main events are over and now its a flat paddle to finish, not true.
 There is still plenty to trip you up.

 At 36 km is second short portage at Katkop weir.
 Get out river right.
 The put is on a steep bank and can be tricky.
 Get in and paddle away and put your splashy on mid-river.